Eight Annual Midshipmen - Alumni Dinner

 USNA Out members LOG IN to view the list of our members who are currently deployed.

 We will have one of our largest attendances at this year's game.
-If you are joining in on the fun, please comment on our members only page to have your name added to the list of attendees.
+If you are joining in on the fun in Philly, please comment on our members only page to have your name added to the list of attendees.
 If/when there are other events scheduled around the weekend, we'll add you to the email distro.

 Are you willing to talk to a mid?
 USNA Out members have been invited to particiapte with the students enrolled in HE360 - LGBT Fiction, a course offered this sememter at USNA, to participate in a StoryCorp project.
 StoryCorps is a project of the Corporation for Public Broadcasting and NPR.